Hard science fiction trilogy

 Series Themes

-The Warden Trilogy is written for readers who want science fiction with pressure, plausibility, and moral consequence.
+The Watchers of Silence Series is written for readers who want science fiction with pressure, plausibility, and moral consequence.
 The books focus on technology, secrecy, discovery, state response, alien intelligence, survival, and the point where wonder becomes responsibility.

 Back to catalogue